Garry Jones Garry Jones

 Attempting to answer this seemingly simple question “How much screen time is too much?” has led to reams of academic research, countless school policy debates, and perpetual bouts of parental uncertainty and anxiety.
 Plus, widely discussed mental health concerns, The question sounds simple enough.
 Yet a conclusive answer remains as elusive as ever.

-Following the recent findings in the Meta/Google case, we should step back and consider the question, “How much screen time is too much?” from an entirely different perspective.
+Following the recent verdict we should step back and consider the question, “How much screen time is too much?” from an entirely different perspective.

 Why Screen Time Is So Hard to Define